John Martin Taylor: A Charleston Culinary Legend

 There were some great places.
-Marianne’s had the best chef ever, Celia’s, Martha Lou’s and Bertha’s, 82 Queen, and Garibaldi’s.
+Marianne’s had the best chef ever, Celia’s, Martha Lou’s and Bertha’s, 82 Queen, and Poogan’s Porch were the new hot spots, Pinckney Café, and Garibaldi’s.
 Most of those places are no longer around.

 Where did you like to eat?

 I could not afford to eat out!
 I also preferred to cook and eat at home.
 And I always had a book contract and recipes to test.
 I did go to Celia’s once a month.
 Or I would go to Carolina’s and Mama Rose would cook something Vietnamese of me in the Perdita’s Room.

 We opened on Thanksgiving Eve.
 Everyone said no one would come, but we did it anyway.
 We had champagne and chocolates by Mark Gray and over 300 people showed up!
 It was awesome.

 Anything fresh and local.
 Shrimp, tomatoes (now), butterbeans, oysters!
 Recipe wise, so many of the dishes from my book are easy and great for entertaining — pickled shrimp, Carolina pilau, and cobbler.

 It was time for me to let my husband Mikel Herrington follow his dreams.
 He has basically supported me for all these years.
 He was the Acting Director of AmeriCorps National Civilian Community Corps when he was offered a Peace Corps Country Directorship.
 We were stationed in Sofia, Bulgaria for two years, and then in China.
 We now split our time between Savannah and Washington, DC where Mikel works.
 I am still writing and consulting.
 I speak at events and love to garden.
 Also, I am involved in a film project, which has been fun.

 We get back to Charleston to see family, but there is always a big family dinner, oyster roast or bbq or potluck events.
 So little time to do much of anything else.

 Learn a foreign language (or two or three) and travel.
 The best way I know to understand where you are from, is to go somewhere else.
 I had to get out of the Lowcountry to understand and appreciate it.
 Your vision of where you are from and who you are just becomes clearer when you travel elsewhere.

 We could have talked for hours and hours to John Martin Taylor.
 His life has been full of incredible journeys and knowledge.
 Personally, my household holiday meals were made from the books he wrote and my all-time favorite thing to cook for a party or event is his infamous Cheese Pigs.
 He was a true inspiration when I started the Charleston Wine + Food Festival and his store, books and impact on the city will always have an important part in the love I have for this great city.
 We should all praise and celebrate his impact he had on Charleston’s culinary landscape.
 May there be more people like Hoppin’ John!

 For more Charleston dining and travel news, click here.